mishmanners/intro-to-github-jul22stream/README.md

-Hi this is Mish.
-I'm live streaming right now.
+# Introduction to GitHub Skills on Twitch.

+Hi all, I'm Mish.
+I walked through a tutorial and showcase of the GitHub Skills learning modules.
+You can find this on my [Twitch channel](https://twitch.tv/MishManners).

-GitHub Skills session for Twitch live stream.
+### GitHub Skills session for Twitch live stream.